oroinc/documentation/cookbook/how_to_accelerate_import.rst

 .. hint::

-    This trick can be very useful if you need to perform import on regular basis (f.e. by cron using external source).
+    This trick can be very useful if you need to perform import on regular basis (e.g. by cron using external source).

-Disable optional listeners
+Disable Optional Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-OroPlatform provides ability to disable some event listeners during command execution.
+With OroPlatform you can disable some event listeners for the command execution.
 Command
-``oro:platform:optional-listeners`` shows list of all such listeners:
+``oro:platform:optional-listeners`` shows the list of all such listeners:

 .. code-block:: bash